 By Alan Reed, Executive Director of Chicagoland Food & Beverage Network

-We recently kicked off our Innovation Breakfast Series.
-On July 13 we featured Barry Calpino, Conagra Brands’ new Vice President of Innovation.
-Barry is the first of many Chicago leaders we are highlighting as we aim to shape the future of Chicago’s regional food and beverage industry.
+One of these local talents is Barry Calpino, Conagra Brands Vice President of Innovation.
+We had the pleasure of hearing him speak during our inaugural Innovation Breakfast Series on July 13th.
+Barry is the first of many Chicago leaders we will highlight as we aim to shape the future of Chicago’s regional food and beverage industry.